shamil-sadigov/Distributed-Circuit-Breaker/README.md

 }
 ```

-Then configure distributed circuit breaker by registering previous option in Micsoroft.DependencyInjection ServiceCollection and specify storage (Redis or Mongo)
+Then configure distributed circuit breaker by registering previous policy in Micsoroft.DependencyInjection ServiceCollection and specify storage (Redis or Mongo)

 ```cs
 builder.Services.AddDistributedCircuitBreaker(ops =>